Run/Debug Configuration: Mocha

 - Mocha-Specific Configuration Settings

 - Common Options

 Getting Access to the Run/Debug Configuration: Mocha Dialog Box

 - Make sure the Node.js plugin is enabled.
 The plugin is bundled with WebStorm and activated by default.
-If not, enable it as described in Enabling and Disabling Plugins.
+If not, enable it on the Plugins page of the Settings dialog box as described in Enabling and Disabling Plugins.

 - Download and install the NodeJS framework that contains the Node Package Manager(npm).

 - Using the Node Package Manager, install the Mocha test framework as described in Preparing to Use Mocha Test Framework.